 Due diligence is expected in procuring safe transportation for students while on study abroad programs.
 Always use reliable transportation providers and request seat belts.
 If seat belts or other safety features are unavailable, consult with the UA Study Abroad coordinator assigned to your program.

 Always consider road safety when determining routes of travel.
 Travel during the day is generally safer than at night.
 Due to road conditions and safety precautions, you may need to confine travel to daylight hours in some locations.
 Review routes of travel to identify any roads that may have frequent accidents and hazards.

-While planning for accommodations, identify any possible deviations from general safety standards, including (but not limited to) smoke detectors, fire exits, good locks on doors and windows, etc.
+While planning for accommodations, identify any possible deviations from general safety standards, including (but not limited to) smoke detectors, fire exits, good locks on doors and windows, et cetera.

 Student Free Time

 - Program leads and/or TAs are expected to have a general knowledge of student whereabouts and activities at all times during the program.
 Have students fill out Emergency Contact and Independent Travel form if they will be traveling independently.

 - Encourage students to travel or go out in groups or at least pairs.
 Discourage students from leaving anyone behind, especially if they are consuming alcohol.